Puerto Nuevo Lobster: A Mexican Fishing Village Like No Other

 The best time to come is late weekend lunch when local families gather to enjoy a festive meal together and mariachi bands liven up the otherwise quiet village.

-Tip: According to tradition, the lobsters are pan-fried in lard, so the meat stays soft and tender, and makes it extra flavorful while crunchy on the outside.
-However, you can ask to have yours cooked in vegetable oil, and in fact many restaurants do that by default today as it’s simply cheaper.
+Tip: According to tradition, the lobsters are pan-fried in lard, so the meat stays soft and tender.
+It makes it extra flavorful while crunchy on the outside.
+However, you can ask to have yours cooked in vegetable oil.
+In fact many restaurants do that by default today as it’s simply cheaper.
 But if you want to be sure to avoid lard, always double check.

-Most of the eateries in Puerto Nuevo open around 10am and close around 8pm but by far the best time to come is late weekend lunch (2-5pm) when local families gather to enjoy a festive meal together and mariachi bands liven up the otherwise quiet village.
+Most of the eateries in Puerto Nuevo open around 10am and close around 8pm.
+By far the best time to come is late weekend lunch (2-5pm).
+It’s when local families gather to enjoy a festive meal together and mariachi bands liven up the otherwise quiet village.
 And of course you need day light to appreciate the ocean side location.

 Cash is king in Puerto Nuevo, however there are a few establishments that will accept credit cards.

-If you’re LA based, head to Long Beach where Chef Thomas Ortega and his Alta/Baja California cuisine restaurant Playa Amor will reignite your love affair with Puerto Nuevo’s lobster.
+Are you LA based?
+Head to Long Beach where Chef Thomas Ortega and his Alta/Baja California cuisine restaurant Playa Amor will reignite your love affair with Puerto Nuevo’s lobster.
 This critically acclaimed chef offers a sophisticated, playa-inspired menu of contemporary pocho and modern-Mexican cuisine.
-You’ll find an approachable yet gourmet experience that reflects the multicultural, Mexican-American heritage of Southern California yet is respectful of south of the border Puerto Nuevo tradition.
+You’ll find an approachable yet gourmet experience.
+One that reflects the multicultural, Mexican-American heritage of Southern California.
+Yet is respectful of south of the border Puerto Nuevo tradition.
 Buen provecho!